junxit/us-congress-bills-110/metadata.md

 - 2008-09-15 — Committee on the Judiciary.
 Reported by Senator Leahy with an amendment in the nature of a substitute and an amendment to the title.
 Without written report.
 - 2008-09-15 — Committee on the Judiciary.
 Reported by Senator Leahy with an amendment in the nature of a substitute and an amendment to the title.
 Without written report.
 - 2008-09-15 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 962.
+- 2008-09-25 — Message on Senate action sent to the House.
+- 2008-09-25 — Passed Senate with an amendment and an amendment to the Title by Unanimous Consent. (consideration: CR S9461-9463; text of measure as reported in Senate: CR S9461-9462)
+- 2008-09-25 — Passed/agreed to in Senate: Passed Senate with an amendment and an amendment to the Title by Unanimous Consent.(consideration: CR S9461-9463; text of measure as reported in Senate: CR S9461-9462)
+- 2008-09-25 — Received in the House.
+- 2008-09-25 — Referred to the Committee on Energy and Commerce, and in addition to the Committee on the Judiciary, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2008-09-25 — Referred to the Committee on Energy and Commerce, and in addition to the Committee on the Judiciary, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2008-09-25 — Referred to the Committee on Energy and Commerce, and in addition to the Committee on the Judiciary, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.